evenifyouforget/fcsim/README.md

 sh install_requirements.sh
 ```

-This uses `apt` to install everything listed in `requirements.system`.
+This uses `apt` to install everything listed in `requirements.system`, assuming you have `apt` available on your distro (we tested on Linux Mint).

 ## Actual build